 Our purchasing period lasts effectively about one month a year.
 We transport the fish from the fishing vessels in Hirtshal or Skagen to our location in Sæby by truck.
-Once here, the fish is cleaned, and within 45-minutes, every fish is single-frozen to -30 degrees and put in cold storage.
+Once here, the fish is cleaned, and within 45 minutes, every fish is single-frozen to -30 degrees and put in cold storage.
 Once stored, the fish is our raw material inventory for the entire year of canned mackerel production.
 The purchasing process is vital for our company because our annual revenue depends on it.

-The other primary process is producing the canned mackerel.
+The other primary process is producing canned mackerel.
 The daily production starts with deskinning the frozen mackerel by using boiled water which is one of the main differences with our competitors who use chemicals to deskin the fish.
 Once the fish is ready, it gets steam-cooked, hand-fileted to put into the can, poured over with sauce or oil, and then closed and autoclaved to prevent bacterial development.
-Once this process is done, the production is packed as the customers' wishes and distributed.
+Once this process is done, the production is packed as the customers' wish and distributed.